 I joined the Van Morrison Appreciation Society late.
 I knew of him from the Belfast-based band Them and liked his raucous, blues-shouter vocals on tracks such as Baby Please Don’t Go and Gloria.
-But, following the break-up of the band, I didn’t really follow his solo career and my exposure to his music over the years came chiefly via the various singles given radio airplay.
+But, following the group's break-up, I didn’t really follow his solo career and my exposure to his music over the years came chiefly via the various singles given radio airplay.

 Then about a decade ago I read a magazine article, a ‘what to buy’ review of his musical output, and began to gather some of the recommendations.
 On playing the CDs I was hearing many songs for the first time and began to appreciate why Van the Man had developed such a dedicated following.
 I was getting hooked – and wondering how Astral Weeks et al had passed me by.

 I came to realise how often Morrison has drawn on his Belfast, Ulster and wider Irish roots for his lyrical meditations, and was struck in particular by one track on Avalon Sunset.
 Coney Island is a short spoken-word piece with musical backing and recalls a boyhood day trip by car, apparently with his mother, to the eponymous seaside area on the County Down coast south of his native Belfast – ‘Out all day bird-watching and the craic was good’.

 Various stopping points are name-checked where photographs are taken, Sunday papers picked up and mussels and potted herrings are bought ‘…in case [they] get famished before dinner’.

 The music starts with soft cymbal swells and string sweeps, and then steadily moves back and forth between the major chords G and F with each taking a bar in turn.
 The lush arrangement is punctuated with synth, harp and guitar and the whole piece is carried along by rolling phrases from the strings.